vvEverett/Tello_formation_and_visual_control/README.md

+In this repository, we provide a through study and use case for using tello drone.

+Tello is a low cost drone with sdk capability.
+It is controlled by 2.4G wifi and can be used in swarm formation.
+Below are some typical use case of tello.

 # Tello_ROS_ORBSLAM
 In this project we provide a full and whole framework for using Drones in general, and the DJI Tello specifficaly.